Common Course Policies

 Access Statement

-Any student who may need an accommodation based on the impact of a disability should contact the Office of Accessibility Resources at 570-577-1188 or OAR@bucknell.edu.
+Any student who may need accommodation based on the impact of a disability should contact the Office of Accessibility Resources at 570-577-1188 or OAR@bucknell.edu.
 The office will help coordinate reasonable accommodations for those students with documented disabilities.

 Mental Health Support